NCIP/caarray/qa/software/Legacy_API_Test_Suite/README.txt

 --------------------------------------------------------------

-Before building and running the test suite, confirm that the lib, lib/java, and lib/grid directories contain the .jar files corresponding to the tag to be tested.
-The directory contents should be as follows:
+Before building and running the test suite, confirm that the caArray project on this branch is fully built and deployed (i.e. ant deploy)
-	lib: should contain the caarray-client-legacy.jar
-		 file contained in the caarray-client-legacy.zip file.
-	lib/java: should contain the .jar files contained in the lib/java directory of the caarray-client-legacy.zip file.
-	lib/grid: should contain the .jar files contained in the lib/grid directory of the caarray-client-legacy.zip file.

 To run the test suite via gui: 	in a command line shell, navigate to the 'Legacy_API_Test_Suite' directory and run the 'ant' command.
-This will build an executable .jar file in the Legacy_API_Test_Suite directory, which can be run by clicking on the file, or by navigating to the Legacy_API_Test_Suite directory in a command line shell and executing the command java -jar client_legacy_api_test_suite.jar.
+This will compile all the tests.

 To run the test suite with ant: in a command line shell, navigate to the 'Legacy_API_Test_Suite' directory and run one of the following commands: